astropy/astropy/docs/install.rst

     pip install -e .

-which installs ``astropy`` in develop/editable mode, which means that changes in the code are immediately reflected in the installed version.
+which installs ``astropy`` in develop/editable mode -- this then means that changes in the code are immediately reflected in the installed version.

 Troubleshooting
 ---------------